 Mission: Possible — 2025 GoTeach!
 Classroom Grant Awards Ceremony Celebrates $200,000 in Classroom Innovation

-This year’s event awarded over $200,000 in classroom grants to dozens of exceptional teachers whose creativity and passion are transforming education across Palm Beach County.
-From literacy and STEM to social-emotional learning and financial literacy, these innovative projects embody the theme “Mission: Possible” — empowering educators to ignite curiosity, close learning gaps, and help students build brighter futures.
+This year’s event awarded over $200,000 in classroom grants to 143 exceptional teachers representing 54 schools across Palm Beach County, whose creativity and passion are transforming education.
+From literacy and STEM to student resiliency, career and technical education, and financial literacy, these innovative projects embody the theme “Mission: Possible”- empowering educators to ignite curiosity, close learning gaps, and help students build brighter futures.

 A Celebration of Innovation and Impact

-The evening began with a lively Welcome Reception featuring student performances by the Alexander W. Dreyfoos School of the Arts Jazz Band, Seminole Ridge Community High School’s Sips, Scents & Suds team, Palm Beach Lakes Community High School’s Esports Academy, and culinary creations by West Boca Raton Community High School’s Culinary Academy.
+The evening began with a lively Welcome Reception featuring student performances by the Alexander W. Dreyfoos School of the Arts Jazz Band while guests enjoyed the culinary creations made by the West Boca Raton Community High School’s Culinary Academy.
+The Seminole Ridge Community High School’s Sips, Scents & Suds team provided beautifully hand-crafted candles provided to all guests and the Palm Beach Lakes Community High School’s Esports Academy brought extra adventure and excitement with a live drone demonstration.

-Following the reception, guests gathered for the Awards Ceremony, recognizing more than 70 innovative projects funded through GoTeach!, GoReach!, and Innovation Awards.
+Following the reception, guests gathered for the Awards Ceremony, recognizing 94 innovative projects funded through GoTeach!, GoReach!, and Innovation Awards.
 These grants, ranging from $1,000 to $5,000, support initiatives that advance key district priorities in:

 • Support for Underperforming Students